OGRECave/blender2ogre/README.md

 ![Output filenames example](images/Readme-ExportFilename-Example1.png)
 * If the collection name (Yellow box 1) *doesn't* have the prefix "merge." then the mesh filename is taken from the Scene Collection Node at location `[Red box 3]`.
 In this example: **CubeBig.mesh**
 * If the collection name (Yellow box 1) *does* have the prefix "merge." then the mesh filename is taken from the Scene Collection Node at location `[Yellow box 1, minus the 'merge.' prefix ]`.
 In this example: **CubeMerge.mesh**
+	- For more information on merging see the heading: [Merge Objects on export](#merge-objects-on-export)
 * The material filename is taken from the export dialogue filename text box at location `[Red box 2]`.
 The ".material" file extension is automatically added.
 In this example the output material name would be: **CubeSmall.material**
 * The material definition names are taken from the material names in the Scene Collection Node `[Red box 4]`.
 In this example: **CubeMaterial**